mridul037/mridul037/README.md

 **Quote of the hour:**

-Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.

-~ Linus Torvalds
+~ Edsger W. Dijkstra
 <pre>

 </pre>